wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.8.12**

+*	One more minor fix for tasks lists to use WordPress date/time instead of PHP date function (server time) to decide if a task has expired or not.

 **Version 1.8.11**

 *	Modified SQL database queries to use WordPress current date/time instead of the SQL NOW() function so that sign-up sheets or tasks won't be hidden early when the server's time is different than the WordPress time (such as when the server is in a different time zone).